 Cost: From $1.25

 St. Charles Avenue is one of the best known streets in New Orleans.
-Its own historic district and home to the oldest continuously operating streetcar line in the world, St. Charles is a must-see for visitors.
+Home to the oldest continuously operating streetcar line in the world, St. Charles is a must-see for both locals and visitors.
 Hop on the green streetcar that runs from St. Charles at Canal Street to S. Carrollton at S. Claiborne.
-A Jazzy Pass, valid for one day of unlimited public transportation uses, is just $3 and allows passengers to leisurely ride and hop off for lunch or to explore.
-What better way to take in the Mardi Gras parade route (make sure to get a glimpse of the Mardi Gras beads hanging from trees and power lines), see the famous canopy of oaks, and absorb the grandeur of the many mansions that line the avenue?
+A Jazzy Pass, valid for one day of unlimited public transportation uses, is just $3 and allows passengers to leisurely ride and hop off for lunch or to explore (download the RTA GoMobile app to purchase fares and view schedules).
+What better way to take in the Mardi Gras parade route (make sure to get a glimpse of the Mardi Gras beads hanging from trees and power lines), see the famous canopy of oak trees, and absorb the grandeur of the many historic homes that line the avenue?

-Jazzy Passes are available from the conductor with exact change or on the RTA GoMobile App.
+Jazzy Passes can be purchased online and are also available from the conductor with exact change or on the RTA GoMobile app.

 White Linen Night/Dirty Linen Night

-New Orleans summer means it is time to get your white linen clothes out of the closet.
-Whitney White Linen Night takes place Saturday, Aug.
-6 in the 300 to 600 blocks of Julia Street in the Warehouse District.
-Art galleries stay open long past their normal opening hours so the public, dressed in white linen (or just white outfits), can traipse in and out, wine or champagne in hand.
-The event, running from 5:30 to 9:30 p.m. is free and open to the public and includes live entertainment.
+New Orleans summer means it’s time to get your white linen clothes (and your iron) out of the closet.
+Hancock Whitney White Linen Night returns for its 25th anniversary on Saturday, August 3.
+Art galleries in the 300 to 700 blocks of Julia Street in the Warehouse District stay open long past their normal opening hours for a block party so the public, dressed in white linen (or just white outfits), can traipse in and out, wine or champagne in hand.
+The event, running from 5:30 to 9:30 p.m., is free and open to the public and includes live entertainment.
+The Contemporary Arts Center also celebrates the premiere of its annual Open Call Exhibition, which features over 30 local artists.
 Food and drink is available for purchase from local vendors.

-Dirty Linen Night, a play on Whitney White Linen Night, occurs one week later on Saturday, August 13.
-Taking place along Royal Street in the French Quarter, the public is asked to wear their “dirty” linen from the previous Saturday.
-The concept is similar with art galleries opening their doors well into the evening and food and drink available for purchase.
+Dirty Linen Night, a play on Whitney White Linen Night, occurs one week later on Saturday, August 10 on Royal Street in the French Quarter.
+The public is asked to wear their “dirty” linen from the previous Saturday.
+The concept is similar to White Linen Night with art galleries opening their doors well into the evening and food and drink available for purchase.
 Dirty Linen Night, running from 6:00 to 9:00 p.m. is also free and open to the public.

 Cost: From $20

-Cool down during the month of August by taking advantage of COOLinary.
-While not free, COOLinary offers the limited opportunity to enjoy a prix fixe lunch or dinner menu at some of New Orleans’ best restaurants for as low as $20.
-More than 80 restaurants are participating in COOLinary 2016, including Arnaud’s, Bayona, Commander’s Palace, Dick & Jenny’s, NOLA, Primitivo, and Tableau.
+Cool down during the month of August (1-31) by taking advantage of COOLinary New Orleans, a culinary celebration at dozens and dozens of restaurants citywide.
+While not free, COOLinary offers the limited opportunity to enjoy prix fixe brunch, lunch, and dinner menus at some of New Orleans’ best restaurants for as low as $20.
+Close to 100 restaurants will participate in COOLinary 2019, for its 15th anniversary, including Commander’s Palace, Bayona, and Maypop.

 Scope out famous film locations

 New Orleans, or Hollywood South as some call it, has been a prime setting for many films and television shows over the years.
-Go on a self-guided tour to find some of the locations of well-known films such as The Curious Case of Benjamin Button, The Pelican Brief, and — oddly enough — Dallas Buyers Club.
-In the film Burnt, for example, the main character relocates to New Orleans from Paris to work in Casamento’s, a local oyster restaurant (note that Casamento’s is on summer vacation until September).
-The mansion showcased in The Curious Case of Benjamin Button, located at 2707 Coliseum St., is now a popular point of interest for Garden District walking tours.
+Go on a self-guided tour to find some of the locations of well-known films such as The Curious Case of Benjamin Button, Girls Trip, The Pelican Brief, and — oddly enough — Dallas Buyers Club.
+The mansion showcased in The Curious Case of Benjamin Button (2707 Coliseum Street), is now a popular point of interest for Garden District walking tours.
+And while the women of Girls Trip hit up a variety of tourist hotspots, it is hard to go wrong with a drink at the Carousel Bar in the Hotel Monteleone (214 Royal Street).